 We’re helping develop the country’s first regional ocean plan.

-A Healthy and Thriving Rhode Island for All Rhode Island is a destination for people from around the world, who travel here to explore our history, sail our waters, and enjoy our beaches.
+Rhode Island is a destination for people from around the world, who travel here to explore our history, sail our waters, and enjoy our beaches.
 But for us, it’s home – a place CLF has pledged to protect with all the passion and skill we have.
-Our…

 Developing clean energy resources is a vital part of our response to climate change.
 In summer 2015, after years of smart and effective advocacy, CLF marked a watershed moment in U.S. history when Deepwater Wind began construction on the nation’s first offshore wind farm in Rhode Island’s Block Island Sound.